megha2720/megha2720/README.md

 # 👋 Hi, I'm [Megha Nair]

+💡 I am an **Aspiring Data Analyst** with strong skills in **SQL, Power BI, Excel, and Data Analysis**.
-💡 I am a **Senior Counsellor with 4 years of experience** in the overseas education sector, where I guided students through admissions and visa processes while managing large databases and reports.
+Previously worked as a **Senior Counsellor (4 years)** in the overseas education sector, where I also applied data skills to build reports, track KPIs, and optimize processes.
-Alongside this, I built strong skills in **SQL, Power BI, Excel, and Data Analysis** to create dashboards, track KPIs, and improve processes.

-Certified in **Data Science (Datamites, IABAC Certified)** with hands-on knowledge of **Python and Machine Learning**, I am now transitioning into a **Data Analyst role** where I can apply my technical skills to deliver insights and support data-driven decisions.
+Certified in **Data Science (Datamites, IABAC Certified)** with hands-on knowledge of **Python and Machine Learning**.

+Now transitioning into a **full-time Data Analyst role** to leverage analytical and technical expertise for driving business insights.

 ---